Petition calling for resignation of WHO Director-General nears 1,1 million signatures

 A failing WHO

 Since 2017, the WHO has been managed by Ghebreyesus, a former Ethiopian minister.
-While campaigning to win the WHO post, Ghebreyesus was accused by health professionals around the world of covering up cholera epidemics in both Ethiopia and Sudan in order to avoid embarrassing the two African regimes.
+While campaigning to win the WHO post, Ghebreyesus was accused by health professionals around the world of covering up cholera epidemics in both Ethiopia and Sudan to avoid embarrassing the two African regimes.

-The WHO chief has been vehemently attacked by Donald Trump earlier this month.
+The WHO chief was vehemently attacked by Donald Trump earlier this month.
 The American President has gone as far as calling for Ghebreyesus’ resignation and threatening to cut funding to the WHO.
 Trump, along with his key Republican supporters and sympathetic media outlets, has recently escalated a months-long campaign accusing the WHO of being biased towards China, and has demanded a congressional investigation.

-Call for resignation and investigation
+Call for resignation and investigation.

 The petition against Tedros Adhanom Ghebreyesus can be signed here.